 Choose a Part of Town Where You Want To Live and Work

-Finding the perfect place to move in the Las Vegas valley can be challenging because every part of Southern Nevada offers something unique.
-The three main cities that make up the valley are Las Vegas, Henderson, and North Las Vegas.
-These often get lumped together, because of the proximity, but they are quite different.
+Finding the perfect place to move in the Las Vegas Valley can be challenging because every part of Southern Nevada offers something unique.
+The three main cities of the valley are Las Vegas, Henderson, and North Las Vegas.
+These often get lumped together because of the proximity, but they are quite different.
 There are quite a few factors that you should consider when making the decision on where to move in the Las Vegas metropolitan area.

 Factors To Consider:

 Las Vegas, Henderson, and North Las Vegas often get lumped together because of proximity and the seamlessness of the shared cultures of the cities.
 Despite this, the cost of living can vary dramatically depending on where you are.
 More newly developed areas like the southwest part of the Valley or Anthem in Henderson will be more expensive than some of the more established neighborhoods.
 The trade-off of course is that you are giving up proximity and affordability for newer housing developments.

 Quality of Nearby Schools